Data Processing Agreement

 - c

-Implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including encryption of Personal Data in transit (TLS 1.3) and at rest (AES-256), regular security assessments, and access controls.
+Implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, which may include HTTPS/TLS in transit, provider security controls, access limitation, confidentiality obligations, logging, backup or recovery practices where applicable, and commercially reasonable security review.

 - d